n8n stock chart automation

 - Re-enable once confirmed.

-If stateful changes occurred (for example, marked records or databases updated), write a compensating script to revert those rows and include it as part of your rollback plan.
+If stateful changes occurred, for example marked records or updated databases, write a compensating script to revert those rows and include it in the rollback plan.

 Seeking community support

 If you hit an edge case, search the n8n community forum or the project’s GitHub issues.
-When you post, include: workflow JSON export, node screenshots, and exact node output snippets.
-That speeds diagnosis and avoids back-and-forth.
+When you post, include the workflow JSON export, node screenshots and exact node output snippets.
+That speeds diagnosis and cuts the back-and-forth.

-Final takeaway: set up small iterations.
-Start by fetching OHLCV and computing MACD in a Function node.
-Verify numeric outputs, then add alerts and schedules.
-Export before changes so rollback is a click and an import.
+Start small.
+Fetch OHLCV, compute MACD in a Function node, check the numbers, then add alerts and schedules.
+Export before changes so rollback is just a download and an import.